j-gaze/blog/docs/python/pandas.md

 # Pandas

-The best library for Python to work with data in table format
+Library for Python to work with data in table format

 ## Documentation
 > https://pandas.pydata.org/pandas-docs/stable/ <br/>